overture-stack/lyric/packages/data-provider/README.md

   - **isAdmin**: A boolean value indicating whether the user has admin privileges.
 If `true`, the user has write access to all organizations.
   - **allowedWriteOrganization**: An array of strings representing the organizations to which the user is allowed to write data.

-  When the handler function returns this `user` object, the user has read access to all endpoints within the application.
-Otherwise, it should return the following error details:
+  When an authentication error occurs, the system should return the following error details:

 - **errorCode**: A numeric code representing an error that occurred while processing the session request.
 - **errorMessage**: A descriptive message detailing the specific error, if an errorCode is provided.